Uranium glass: Modern usage

 In 1789, Martin Klaproth discovered uranium.
-He later experimented with the use of the element as a glass colourant.
+He later experimented with the use of the element as a glass colorant.

 Uranium glass became popular in the late-19th and early-20th centuries, with its period of greatest popularity being from the 1880s to the 1920s.

-The first major producer of items made of uranium glass is commonly recognized as Austrian Franz Xaver Riedel, who named the yellow (Gelb) and yellow-green (German: Gelb-Grün) varieties of the glass "annagelb" and "annagrün", respectively, in honor of his daughter Anna Maria.
+The first major producer of items made of uranium glass is commonly recognized as Austrian Franz Xaver Riedel, who named the yellow (Gelb) and yellow-green (German: Gelb-Grün) varieties of the glass annagelb and annagrün, respectively, in honor of his daughter Anna Maria.
 Riedel was a prolific blower of uranium glass in Unter-Polaun (today Dolni Polubny), Bohemia from 1830 to 1848.

 By the 1840s, many other European glassworks began to produce uranium glass items and developed new varieties of uranium glass.
-The Baccarat glassworks in France created an opaque green uranium glass which they named chrysoprase from its similarity to that green form of chalcedony.
+The Baccarat glassworks in France created an opaque green uranium glass which they named chrysoprase from its similarity to the green form of chalcedony of the same name.